 - This is a 4.5 hour class.
 The format will change often between lectures, critiques, small group work, individual meetings, and a combination of any of these.
-We will take breaks and discuss how best to use these breaks. - Please come on time and prepared for the format of the day.
+We will take breaks and discuss how best to use these breaks. - This is a vertical studio being taught concurrently with Capstone.
+Please note that there are other projects happening at the same time and time must be managed carefully by everyone! - Please come on time and prepared for the format of the day.
 Pin up 2D work and unpack 3D work at least 5 minutes before class.
 Always bring sketch paper, and and drawing implements, as well as anything specific noted for that day. - Please come ready to discuss your work with clear, prepared presentations and engage your classmates.
 This discussion is critical to your development as designers. - Most importantly: Take risks and push boundaries.
 You will be amazed by what you can achieve! - Zero Tolerance No Sexism.
 No Racism.
 No Ableism.
 No Ageism.
 No Homophobia.
 No Fatphobia.
 No Transphobia.
 No Hatefulness.
 (What else?)
 We, including myself, are all participating in building the culture of our studio together. (credit: Prof. Amanda Huynh) - No phones, no laptops during lectures or critique (Exceptions for documentation or accommodations as necessary).
 Please feel free to step outside if you need to address something pressing on your device. - Please try not to eat during class.
 We will take scheduled breaks.